A global protein transition is necessary to keep warming below 1.5°C

 A protein transition has the potential to deliver 14 to 20 percent of the emissions mitigation the world needs until 2050 to stay below 1.5°C.2

-This protein transition includes increasing the greenhouse gas efficiency of existing systems of protein production (e.g., increased agricultural resilience and productivity, regenerative farming methods, switching from higher to lower-emissions protein sources like pulses and legumes, and technologies to reduce and/or capture emissions), making healthy and sustainable food options far easier, and accelerating the growth of alternative proteins.
+This protein transition includes increasing the greenhouse gas efficiency of existing protein production systems and making healthy and sustainable food options far easier to access, in part by accelerating the growth of

 The Paris Agreement’s 1.5°C target requires rapid and ambitious food system changes

-- Historically, demand for meat has risen as a function of per capita GDP.
-Between 2020 and 2050, global demand for meat is forecasted to increase 40 to 100 percent.
-The vast majority of this rise will occur in major economies, particularly middle income countries.10
+- Historically, demand for meat has risen as function of per capita GDP.
+Between 2020 and 2050, global demand for meat is forecast to increase 40 to 100 percent.
+The vast majority of this rise will occur in major economies, particularly middle income countries.9

-- If there were no change in meat production methods, such an increase would cause an additional 5 to 10 gigatonnes CO2-eq per year from livestock and related activities alone.11
+- If there were no change in meat production methods, such an increase would cause an additional 5 to 10 gigatonnes of CO2-eq per year from livestock and related activities alone.10

 Alternative proteins are the rare land sector mitigation solution that can scale to meet 1.5°C

-- In turn, plant-based meat uses up to 99 percent less land than conventional beef and cultivated meat could use 95 percent less land than convention beef by 2030.16 In both cases, innovations will make alternative proteins even more efficient as they scale up.
+• Plant-based meat uses up to 99 percent less land than conventional beef and cultivated meat could use 95 percent less land than conventional beef.13 In both cases, innovations will make alternative proteins even more efficient as they scale up.

-- The land spared can reduce deforestation and enable access to nutrition for all, regenerative agriculture and ranching practices, natural climate solutions, production of renewable energy, and protection for biodiversity.17
+• The land spared can reduce deforestation and free up land for regenerative agriculture and ranching practices, natural climate solutions, production of renewable energy, and protection for biodiversity.14

 What are alternative proteins?